-It is important to note Spain may have different definitions for and legal classifications of the crimes out- lined in Clery and Title IX which impedes a directly comparative reporting.
+It is important to note the United Kingdom may have different definitions for and legal classifications of the crimes out- lined in Clery and Title IX which impedes a directly comparative reporting.
 Additionally, information provided by local authorities may not align directly with Clery and Title IX requirements.